Teachers

 7th Grade Homeroom, STEM – Mr. Perez

-Mr. Perez has taught for 11 years.
+Mr. Perez has taught for 12 years.
 His favorite part of teaching are his students, as they have so many different personalities and energy, and at the end of the day they just want to have fun and feel safe.

 During his free time, Mr. Perez likes to spend time with his family, barbecue, and do anything sports related, whether it’s playing golf, softball, or basketball.
 Born and raised in Texas, he is a big fan of the Dallas Cowboys, San Antonio Spurs, and Houston Astros.

-8th Grade Homeroom, Middle School Social Studies, Vice Principal – Mrs. Candela:
+8th Grade Homeroom, Middle School Social Studies, Vice Principal – Mrs. Candela

-Mrs. Candela has taught for 20 years, with the 2023-2024 school year being her 10th year at St. Dominic School.
+Mrs. Candela has taught for 21 years, with the 2024-2025 school year being her 11th year at St. Dominic School.
 Born and raised in Vallejo, she went to school at St. Basils and SPSV, and she attended college at the University of Southern California and majored in Theater.
 She believes it is so important to learn about the world around us, and her favorite thing about being a teacher is helping her students do just that.

 Outside of teaching, traveling is a big part of Mrs. Candela’s life.
 During her junior year in college, she studied in London, and after college, she spent months at a time living and traveling in Europe.
 Her most recent trip was to Paris, Rome, Florence, and Sicily.
-Other than traveling, Mrs. Candela loves books, movies, museums, good food, and her daughter, who is a 7th grader here at SDS.
+Other than traveling, Mrs. Candela loves books, movies, museums, good food, and her daughter, who is an 8th grader here at SDS.

 Science – Mrs. Zander

 Mrs. Zander was inspired to pursue a science career by her 8th grade science teacher.
 She pursued a pre-vet degree in Biology and Chemistry with a minor in History at the University of Puget Sound, but while working part time at the Boys and Girls Club during college, she found a passion for working with teens and tutoring.
-This experience inspired Mrs. Zander to pursue her teaching credentials and Masters in Education, and it has led to a 21 year career in teaching.
+This experience inspired Mrs. Zander to pursue her teaching credentials and Masters in Education, and it has led to a 22 year career in teaching.
 She truly enjoys watching the “ah ha” moments with students, observing their hands-on learning with projects, and discussing cool science going on in the world around us.

 During her free time, Mrs. Zander loves to craft, scrapbook, and try new cricut crafting projects as gifts for others.
 She loves to spend time with her family and try new things, and her family’s favorite place to go is Disneyland.

-ELA – Mrs. Davis
+ELA – Ms. Gomez

 Math – Mr. Maguire

-The 2023-2024 school year is Mr. Maguire’s 23rd year of teaching math at St. Dominic School.
+The 2024-2025 school year is Mr. Maguire’s 24th year of teaching math at St. Dominic School.
 He loves math, and the subject inspired him to teach and share his knowledge with his students.
 Mr. Maguire’s favorite part of teaching is watching students grow each year in understanding how math works, and he believes that he can help any student struggling with math overcome their challenges.

 During his free time, Mr. Maguire enjoys watching organized sports events.
 He likes to hike, travel, and discover new places to eat.